 Service Quarter 2 Update Economic Planning and Growth Five Games Studios were assisted to attend the GCAP (Games Connect Asia Pacific development and networking event) and the PAX (Penny Arcade Expo) as part of Melbourne Games Week.
 The inaugural Adelaide Start-up Week was held in partnership with SouthStart (an organisation/festival focused on design and innovation) and consisted of 27 events and 1,300 registrations.
 The second Data4Lunch event hosted by KPMG on 16 November was attended by 100 people with presentations from Justin Jamieson, South Australian Chairman KPMG and Jane Johnston, Chief Executive StudyAdelaide.
 Mainstreet Development Program grants were provided to Hutt Street Traders Association, Grote Business Precinct Association, East End Coordination Group and City South Association.
 Investment attraction support was provided to 60 businesses.
-This includes property searches, provision of information about Adelaide as a business or investment location, welcome to Adelaide information for their staff, working with developers on property investment proposals and directly targeting retail brands to establish in the Adelaide CBD.
-ADL Fashion Week (AFW) took place from 6 - 9 October delivering and coordinating 25 events with over 800 guests across 4 days.
-The event featured "Adelaide's Biggest Shopping Weekend" across Rundle Mall and Rundle Street with hundreds of offers and exciting activations.
+This includes property searches, provision of information about Adelaide as a business or investment location, welcome to Adelaide information for their staff, working with developers on property investment proposals and directly targeting retail brands to establish in the Adelaide CBE ADL Fashion Week (AFW) took place from 6 - 9 October delivering and coordinating 25 events with over 800 guests across 4 days.
+The event featured "Adelaide's Biggest Shopping Weekkand" across Rundle Mall and Rundle Street with hundreds of offers and exciting activations.
 Total foot traffic for Rundle Mall was up 3.5%, and Rundle Street up 101% on the Vogue Festival 2021.
 Retail spend was up 5% year-on-year.
-WellFest featured "Rundle Mall's Biggest Yoga Session" with 400 tickets sold and \$8,000 raised for Beyond Blue's 24/7 Support Service.
+WellFest Adelaide held from 7 - 30 October with Huncheons, forums and 50+ operator led events focusing on mindfulness, sleep, appearance, fitness, health &amp; nutrition.
+WellFest featured "Rundle Mall Was UP 3.5% control 400 cikets sold and \$8,000 raised for Beyond Blue's 24/7 Support Service.
 Surveyed participants rated the event 9.34 out of 10.
-Rundle Mall hosted Black Friday on 25 November with the first ever complimentary concierge service and cocktail lounge.
-Black Friday spending in the city was up 5% on 2021 and foot traffic fared 7% better than the national average.
-Christmas in the Mall was he Environmental Sustainability Public consultation on the Draft Climate Action Plan and Draft Climate Policy closed on 11 December 2022.
+Rundle Mall hosted Black Friday on 25 November with the first ever complimentary concierge service and cocktail Environmental Sustainability Public consultation on the Draft Climate Action Plan and Draft Climate Policy closed on 11 December 2022.
 Analysis of the feedback is underway and will be presented to Council with the updated Climate Action Plan for consideration.
 Work to finalise the new Sustainability Incentive Scheme rebates (approved by Council in July 2022) including a new online submission process via SmartyGrants culminated in opening of the new scheme on 1 January 2023.
 Two knowledge sharing events for residents and businesses interested in improving the environment performance of their assets and operations were held on 30 November and 8 December.
 Library Services Access to collections, programs and public spaces that inspire and connect with a diverse community have continued.
-Context Writers Festival with Writers SA, "Through the Lens" exhibition with Office for the Ageing, "Being Digital" workshops and Author talks and writing round table as part of the Feast Festival took place in Quarter 2 Park Lands and Open Space Works have progressed on the Master Plan for Victoria Park / Pakapakanthi (Park 16).
+Context Writers Festival with Writers SA, "Through the Lens" exhibition with Office for the Ageing, "Being Digital" workshops and Author talks and writing round table as part o the Feast Festival took place in Quarter 2 Park Lands and Open Space Works have progressed on the Master Plan for Victoria Park / Pakapakanthi (Park 16).